dbltnk/participant-observer/design-doc.md

 * **Community Knowledge:** Successful strategies can be shared with villagers through specific actions.
 * **Discovery Rewards:** Finding the optimal survival strategy for a seed unlocks special insights.

+**Conversation System
+* **LLM-driven chat:** You can talk to NPCs to learn about what they are doing and why.
+They might not always have all information or understand exactly why they are doing things but they will not lie to you either.

 **Technical Enhancements:**
 * Ability to load a game from a specific random seed.
 * Pixel art visuals and refined color palettes.